kartik-v/yii2-export/CHANGE.md

 - (enh #17): New column selector feature to allow selection of columns
     - shows a column picker dropdown list to allow selection of columns for export.
+    - new `container` property allows you to group the export menu and column selector dropdowns.
     - allows configuration of column picker dropdown button through `columnSelectorOptions`
     - auto-generates column labels in the column selector.
 But you can override displayed column labels for each column key through `columnSelector` property settings.
     - allows preselected columns through `selectedColumns` (you must set the selected column keys)